-Moreover, Articles 6(2) and 39(2) of the Directive specify the political process of decision-making for the criteria on each end-of-waste stream, which in this case is a Comitology procedure1 with Council and Parliament scrutiny.
-The output of this process is to take the form of a Commission Regulation.
-As input to decision-making in Comitology, the European Commission is to prepare proposals for end-of-waste criteria for a number of specific waste streams, including waste paper.
+Moreover, Articles 6(2) and 39(2) of the Directive specify the political process of decision-making for the criteria on each end-of-waste stream, in this case a Comitology procedure with Council and Parliament scrutiny.
+As input to this decision-making process in Comitology, the European Commission is to prepare proposals for end-of-waste criteria for a number of specific waste streams, including waste paper.
+The expected outputs of this process would be Commission Regulations on end-of-waste for the concerned streams.

-A methodology guideline2 to develop end-of-waste criteria has been elaborated by the Joint Research Centre's Institute for Prospective Technological Studies (JRC-IPTS) as part of the so-called 'End-of-Waste Criteria' report.
-The European Commission is now working on preparing proposals for end-of-waste criteria for specific waste streams according to the legal conditions and following the JRC methodology guidelines.
+A methodology guideline to develop end-of-waste criteria has been elaborated by the Joint Research Centre's Institute for Prospective Technological Studies (JRC-IPTS) as part of the so-called 'End-of-Waste Criteria' report.
+The European Commission is currently working on preparing proposals for end-of-waste criteria for specific waste streams according to the legal conditions and following the JRC methodology guidelines.

 As part of this work, and for each candidate waste stream, the IPTS prepares separate studies with technical information that will support each of the proposals for end-of-waste criteria.
 Besides describing the criteria, these studies will include all the background information necessary for ensuring conformity with the conditions of Article 6 of the Directive.

-For each waste stream, the background studies are developed based on the contributions of experts from Member States and from interested stakeholders, by means of a technical working group.
-The working groups are composed of experts from Member States administration, industry, NGOs and academia.
-Experts of these groups contribute with data, information or comments to written documents and through participation in expert workshops organised by the IPTS.
-Individual experts are asked to assist to the workshops on a case by case basis.
+For each waste stream, the technical studies are developed based on the contributions from stakeholders, by means of a Technical Working Group.
+The Technical Working Group on waste paper has been composed of experts from Member States administration, industry, NGOs and academia.
+The experts of the group have contributed with data, information or comments to draft versions of this report, and through participation in two expert workshops organised by the IPTS and held 9 November 2009 and 23 March 2010.
+Using as guidance the developed methodology and the input from the experts of the Technical Working Group, the IPTS has prepared this final report.